-Because students are usually confused when finding the main idea and supporting details of a passage, it can be difficult to create main idea centers that students can complete independently and at the same time complete successfully.
+Because students are usually confused when finding the main idea and supporting details of a passage, it can be difficult to create main idea centers or games that students can complete independently and at the same time complete successfully.

-Below are some (hopefully helpful) ideas to use as main idea centers in your classroom.
+Below are some (hopefully helpful) ideas to use as main idea games and centers in your classroom.
 You can create any of these activities on your own, but if you would like to save some time you can purchase these Main Idea Centers Here.